aemodular/GRAINS/GrainsSpellOrSpeak/README.md

 'Spell or Speak' an alternative Firmware for the AE Modular GRAINS module by tangible waves inspired by a famous toy from the 70th

-Copyright (C) 2020  Mathias BrÃ¼ssel
+Copyright (C) 2020  Mathias Brüssel

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.